 Another complication is in how these DC power supplies are rated.
 There may be values for peak, surge, continuous, and constant output current.
 All mean something different and even then may not match actual performance.
 Carefully read the specifications for any power supply before buying and always get more power than you think you need.

-For example, I got burned on a power supply I bought for a mobile transceiver when used indoors.
-From the radio specs of 8.5A max draw I thought that a 10A constant current-rated power supply would be fine, especially when it indicated 12A surge capacity.
+For example, the author got burned on a power supply he bought for a mobile transceiver when used indoors.
+From the radio specs of 8.5A max draw he thought that a 10A constant current-rated power supply would be fine, especially when it indicated 12A surge capacity.
 Turns out that the specifications were very misleading: Specs claim it will supply 10A “constant” but when you read the fine print, it says only 7A (70%) continuous.
-Boy, I’m still fuzzy on the difference between “constant” and “continuous”.
-When using it to power my transceiver on a net training session, it shut down twice due to over-current (thrermal trip).
-I was talking for 5 minutes and it shut down.
-According to specs it should have lasted at least 15 minutes at 10A (100%), so it performed worse than even the misleading de-rated specification, and that was at reduced transmit power.
+What’s the difference between “constant” and “continuous”??
+When using it to power the transceiver on a net training session, the power supply shut down twice due to over-current (thermal trip).
+He was talking for only 5 minutes.
+According to specs it should have lasted at least 15 minutes at 10A (100%), so it performed worse than even the misleading de-rated specification, even at reduced transmit power.

 Note that radios are specified for 12VDC nominal, which corresponds to a fully-charged vehicle battery.
 With the engine running the alternator will elevate the battery level to just under 14VDC, which is what charges your car battery.
 So most of these ham gear DC power supplies provide a regulated output in the 13.5-13.8VDC range (battery level under charge.)